 What is Zip Co (Z1P)?

 Zip Co (Z1P) is a Buy Now Pay Later (BNPL) provider operating in Australia.
 Its “zip pay” product is similar to a credit card, being a digital wallet where a customer has approval to make purchases up to $1,000 at merchants.
 The customer is not charged interest but is liable for late fees.
 Merchants pay Zip Co (Z1P) a commission.
 Zip Co (Z1P) has another product “zip money”, which provides credit above $1,000, on which interest can be payable.

 What has excited investors?

-For Small Caps the big driver for earnings growth is perennially offshore expansion.
-It is an understatement to say that Afterpay (APT) benefit from this.
+For Small Caps, the big driver for earnings growth is perennially offshore expansion.
+It is an understatement to say that Afterpay (APT) benefits from this.
 Its market valuation is over $43bn, which is bigger than Telstra’s $37.5bn.
 What has excited investors in Zip Co (Z1P) is recent news that it’s been on a US roadshow drumming up support to expand its operations into the world’s biggest market and a potential US listing.

 What are the risks?

 We expect bad debts to rise, especially when they remove JobKeeper in the next two months and lower JobSeeker, the unemployment benefit.
 Afterpay and Zip Co (Z1P) are essentially unsecured lenders to low credit risk borrowers.
 Their business models have not been tested through a full credit cycle.
 While fiscal and monetary policy levers will continue to be pulled we expect economic conditions to become tougher and bad debts to rise.

 Lower Consumer Spending

 In a weaker economic environment, we expect consumer spending to slow, particularly discretionary consumer spending.
 This puts their high growth rates at risk.
 The BNPL sector provides very short-term credit; in order to grow it has to write new loans as well as replace repaid loans.